Customizing the MLIS

 Public Library Certification

-- Click here to access this link from the State Library
+- Click here for information about NC public librarian certification from the NC State Library

 - LIS 610 Collection Management OR